trevoruptain/mcpm/README.md

 $ claude mcp list
 ```

-3. Start using your MCP server with Claude:
+3. Select your MCP server and start using it with Claude:

 ```bash
 $ claude